BlenderCN-Org/bglauncher/README.md

 # BGLauncher
 Blender Game Engine tool to aid game configuration and launching.
+[See the tutorial here.](https://www.youtube.com/watch?v=OUJGyrgQQ2Q)

 The goal of this simple tool is:
 - To easily start a game in BGE using a previously saved configuration;